auriq/essentia_docs/source/tutorial/etl.rst

 certain advantages for parsing log based data.
 Full details can be found in the :doc:`../reference/manpages/aq_pp` manual.

-Back to the example above, we use a global option to specify the type of regex we want to use, and then the ``-maprx`` switch to identify the column to work with and the regex.
+Back to the example above, we use the ``-map,rx_extended`` switch to identify the column to work with and the type of regex we want to use.
 Finally, the captured value (in this case the first group, or '1', is mapped to a string using ``%%1%%``.
 The output string can contain other text.

 This example highlights extraction and overwriting a single column.
 We can also merge regex matching from multiple